-Many of the chemical properties with distinct links to soil organic matter and the key minerals (e.g., clays and quartz) were discriminated well with mid-IR CUBIST models (Table 3; Figure 3).
-Specifically, the models estimated total C, OC, N, pH, texture, AAE10-Ca, and AAE10-Mg with $R^2 > 0.7$.
+Many of the chemical properties with distinct links to soil organic matter and the key minerals (e.g., clays and quartz) were discriminated well with mid-IR CUBIST models (Table 2; Fig. 3).
+Specifically, the models estimated total C, OC, N, pH, texture, AAE10-Ca and AAE10-Mg with $R^2 > 0.7$.
 This suggests that the majority of developed models are useful for applications that require soil proxies in order to manage land resources.
-For example, $CEC{pot.}$ (RMSE = $7.0 \, cmol(+) \, kg^{-1}$), as well as pH (RMSE = 0.3), have high ecological importance for nutrient availability in ecosystems.
+For example, CEC{pot} (RMSE = 7.0 cmol(+)kg-1) and pH (RMSE = 0.3) have high ecological importance for nutrient availability in ecosystems.
 In agriculture, both measures are key factors for soil fertility and nutrient recommendations.

 The accuracy of our estimates for the properties that have direct chemical links, through compound-associated absorptions, were mostly comparable to established continental or country-specific mid-IR SSLs.
-For example, Clairotte et al. (2016) achieved RMSE = $\frac{2 \text{ g kg}^{-1}}{1 \text{ grade}}$ for OC using mid-IR and the spectrum-based learner for local predictions, while Sila et al. (2016) reported RMSE = $\frac{4 \text{ g kg}^{-1}}{1 \text{ grade}}$.
-The accuracy of our general OC estimates was lower (RMSE = $\frac{9.3 \text{ g kg}^{-1}}{1 \text{ grade}}$; RPIQ = 3.4), which we explain by the relatively large range of measured values and variable mineralogy (Stenberg and Rossel (2010)).
-We found that total C had more CUBIST rules per committee than OC (Table 3), indicating total C, which also included inorganic C (mostly CaCO3), leverages more chemical constituents and latent absorptions for its estimation.
-In spite of lower parsimony, slightly more accurate estimates of total C were achieved (RMSE = 8.4 g kg^{-1} ; RPIO = 4.3).
+For example, Clairotte et al. (2016) achieved RMSE = 2 g kg^{-1} for OC using mid-IR and the spectrum-based learner for local predictions, while Sila et al. (2016) reported RMSE = 4 g kg^{-1} .
+The accuracy of our general OC estimates was lower (RMSE = 9.3 g kg^{-1} ; RPIQ = 3.4), which we explain with the relatively large range of measured values and variable mineralogy (Stenberg and Rossel, 2010).
+We found that total C had more CUBIST rules per committee than OC (Table 2), indicating that total C, which also included inorganic C (mostly CaCO3), leverages more chemical constituents and latent absorptions for its estimation.
+In spite of lower parsimony, slightly more accu-